Ethics Complaint Adjudications

-As ASHA's director of ethics, I serve as the ex officio member of the Board of Ethics and participate fully in the activities of the board (with the exception of voting).
-One of the major responsibilities charged to the Board of Ethics is the formal adjudication of ethics complaints.
-Thus, I have had the opportunity to participate in and observe hundreds of complaint adjudications over the years and would like to share some of my reflections about them.
+ASHA's director of ethics serves as the ex officio member of the Board of Ethics ("Board") and participates fully in the activities of the Board (with the exception of voting).
+One of the major responsibilities charged to the Board is the formal adjudication of ethics complaints.

 The Jurisdiction of the Board of Ethics Is Limited

-Many individuals who file complaints with the Board of Ethics fail to recognize the limited nature of ASHA's jurisdiction.
-The board routinely receives complaints alleging misconduct by individuals, organizations, or institutions that cannot be adjudicated because of lack of jurisdiction.
-There are two major requirements for the Board of Ethics to have jurisdiction to adjudicate an ethics complaint.
+Many individuals who file complaints with the Board fail to recognize the limited nature of ASHA's jurisdiction.
+The Board routinely receives complaints alleging misconduct by individuals, organizations, or institutions that cannot be adjudicated because of lack of jurisdiction.
+There are two major requirements for the Board to have jurisdiction to adjudicate an ethics complaint.
 First, the complaint must be against an individual who, at the time the complaint is filed, is either an ASHA member or certificate holder.
-Clinical Fellows are within the jurisdiction of the board if they hold the status of "member in the certification process."
+Clinical Fellows are within the jurisdiction of the Board if they hold the status of "applicant for certification."
 Second, the individual complained against must have been either a member or certificate holder at the time of the alleged misconduct itself.

-The Board of Ethics encourages individuals to make a good faith effort to solve ethical dilemmas through sound ethical decision making as problems arise—before they mature to a point of a violation mandating the filing of a complaint.
+The Board encourages individuals to make a good faith effort to solve ethical dilemmas through sound ethical decision making as problems arise—before they mature to a point of a violation mandating the filing of a complaint.
 However, ethical decision making in difficult situations can be challenging and some individuals do not know how best to do it.
-To assist members and certificate holders in making appropriate ethical decisions, ASHA has many resources available, including the availability of the director of ethics at the National Office for confidential guidance.
+To assist members and certificate holders in making appropriate ethical decisions, ASHA Ethics has

-Some complaints, even upon initial review, are clearly the result of a real or imagined personal or professional dispute the Complainant is having with the Respondent.
-Sometimes the problem is no more than a situation where reasonable minds differ, and with concerted efforts the situation could have been resolved in a collegial manner and without the need for assertion of ethical violations.
-Complaints are most persuasive when the facts and circumstances are reported objectively and free of any indication that there was a motive for filing the complaint that was based on bias, ill will, or malice.
+Some complaints received are clearly the result of a real or imagined personal or professional dispute the Complainant is having with the Respondent.
+Occasionally, the problem is no more than a situation where reasonable minds differ and the situation could have been resolved in a collegial manner.
+As stated in Principle IV, Rule O, the Code "shall not be used for personal reprisal, as a means of addressing personal animosity, or as a vehicle for retaliation."

 ASHA's Complaint Adjudications Are Not Prosecutorial

 Some try to see a similarity between the adjudication of an ethics complaint and a criminal case before a court of law, but any such similarity is merely a matter of perception.
-When the Board of Ethics adjudicates a complaint, no third party appears before the board in the role of a prosecutor to present the case and argue for a finding of a violation.
-The procedures and policies of the Board of Ethics are as nonadversarial as possible.
-The Board of Ethics deliberates a complaint and renders its decision based on an objective consideration of the facts and information provided by the Complainant and Respondent (and reasonable inferences therefrom).
+When the Board adjudicates a complaint, no third party appears before the Board in the role of a prosecutor to present the case and argue for a finding of a violation.
+The

 Respondents Should Take an Ethics Complaint Seriously

-The Board of Ethics has a procedure that affords Respondents an opportunity to make formal application to the board for reinstatement of their revoked ASHA membership and/or certification at the conclusion of their revocation period.
-The applicant has the burden to prove that the conditions that led to the revocation have been rectified and that the individual will adhere to the Code of Ethics after reinstatement.
-Reinstatement requires a two-thirds vote by the Board of Ethics, and the applicant must meet all certification standards and procedures of the Council For Clinical Certification and/or ASHA membership requirements that are in effect at the time reinstatement is sought.
+petition to the Board for reinstatement of their revoked ASHA membership and/or certification at the conclusion of their revocation period.
+The petitioner has the burden to prove that the conditions that led to the revocation have been rectified and that they will adhere to the Code of Ethics after application for reinstatement of their certification.